DETAILED ACTION

 Claim(s) 9 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Naulin (WO2020225262) in view of Murray (U.S. Patent No. 5287988).

-Regarding Claim 9, as best understood by Examiner, Naulin discloses inner lining 23 (Figure 2) covering the whole of the inner part of the envelope of the tank 2 (Figure 2), wherein the radial internal part of the boss is part of this inner lining (Figure 2), the boss being an integral part of this lining (Figure 2).
+Regarding Claim 9, as best understood by Examiner, Naulin discloses inner lining 23 (Figure 2) covering the whole of the inner part of the envelope of the tank 2 (Figure 2), wherein the radial internal part of the outlet boss is part of the inner lining (Figure 2), the outlet boss being an integral part of the lining (Figure 2).
 Naulin does not teach the inner lining is metallic.
 However, Murray teaches a metal liner (Column 3, lines 27-29).
 Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to modify Naulin to include the above, as taught by Murray, in order to strengthen and protect the tank.

 Applicant is duly reminded that a complete response must satisfy the requirements of 37 C.F.
 R. 1.111, including: “The reply must present arguments pointing out the specific distinctions believed to render the claims, including any newly presented claims, patentable over any applied references.
 A general allegation that the claims “define a patentable invention” without specifically pointing out how the language of the claims patentably distinguishes them from the references does not comply with the requirements of this section.
 Moreover, “The prompt development of a clear Issue requires that the replies of the applicant meet the objections to and rejections of the claims.”
 Applicant should also specifically point out the support for any amendments made to the disclosure.
 See MPEP 2163.06 II(A), MPEP 2163.06 and MPEP 714.02.
 The ''disclosure'' includes the claims, the specification and the drawings.